Preparation time: 45 min.

 First, we prepare the herb dressing.
 Blend the other half of the herbs with the juice and zest of the lemons.
 Add the mustard.
 Start drizzling the olive oil while whisking constantly until well combined.
 Season well with salt and freshly ground pepper.

 Cook the pasta according to package instructions or until “al dente” not mushy.
 Drain and immediately toss pasta with 2 tablespoons extra virgin olive oil to prevent it sticking together.
 Set aside to cool.

 Bring water to boil.
 Add salt and the green beans.
 Cook them until tender to the bite.
 Drain and run them under cold water to retain the color.
 Set aside to cool.

 Meanwhile, fry bacon rashers until they are crisp.
 Set bacon aside to drain on paper towels.

-To serve, gently toss the pasta with the herb dressing, add green beans, cherry tomatoes, bacon and the whole basil, parsley, coriander leaves and Parmesan.
+To serve, gently toss the pasta with the herb dressing, add green beans, cherry tomatoes, bacon and the whole basil, parsley, cilantro (fresh coriander leaves) and Parmesan.
 Taste for salt and pepper and gently toss until well combined.
 If you plan to serve it next day, check the herb dressing again.
 Pasta absorbs a lot of liquid and salad should not be heavy or mushy.
 Add a bit more dressing if necessary.